zacharee/MastodonRedirect/README.md

 2. Android only lets app developers declare supported deep link domains at compile time: users can't add custom domains, and domains can only be added through app updates.
 Many developers understandably don't want to maintain a list of thousands of domains.
 3. Android really isn't set up for a single app to support more than a few different domains for deep links.

-Mastodon/Lemmy Redirect aims to solve the first two issues and somewhat solve the third.
+Fediverse Redirect aims to solve the first two issues and somewhat solve the third.

-By using the [instances.social](https://instances.social) and [Lemmy Explorer](https://lemmyverse.net/communities) APIs, Mastodon/Lemmy Redirect is able to maintain an up-to-date list of supported domains.
+By using the [instances.social](https://instances.social) and [Lemmy Explorer](https://lemmyverse.net/communities) APIs, Fediverse Redirect is able to maintain an up-to-date list of supported domains.

-Once you download the app, you can choose your client app and then enable all supported domains, so that when you tap a recognized link, it gets passed to Mastodon/Lemmy Redirect.
+Once you download the app, you can choose your client app and then enable all supported domains, so that when you tap a recognized link, it gets passed to the proper Fediverse Redirect variant.

-Mastodon/Lemmy Redirect then sends the link directly to the chosen client app for it to handle.
+The Fediverse Redirect variant then sends the link directly to the chosen client app for it to handle.

-Since the point of Mastodon/Lemmy Redirect is only to change where supported links open, the maintenance of supported domains isn't extra busywork that has to be done in addition to other features and fixes; it's literally all the app does.
+Since the point of Fediverse Redirect is only to change where supported links open, the maintenance of supported domains isn't extra busywork that has to be done in addition to other features and fixes; it's literally all the app does.

-Client developers do need to do some work for Mastodon/Lemmy Redirect to support them, but it's a one-time thing, and instructions are available below.
+Client developers do need to do some work for Fediverse Redirect to support them, but it's a one-time thing, and instructions are available below.

 ## Downloads
+Fediverse Redirect has different variants depending on which social media network you want to use.
+Download the appropriate APK for Mastodon or Lemmy (or both) below.

 ### GitHub
 [![GitHub Release](https://img.shields.io/github/v/release/zacharee/MastodonRedirect?style=for-the-badge&logo=github&label=Mastodon%20%2B%20Lemmy%20Redirect&color=orange)](https://github.com/zacharee/MastodonRedirect/releases)